 It's not uncommon for college students to take out loans to pay for school.
 In fact, almost 66% of students nationwide depend at least partially on loans.
 At DCCC, approximately 15% of students took out student loans averaging $5,515 a year.
 That adds up to $22,060 over four years for those students.

 The student loan default rate at DCCC is 18.2%.
 Watch out!
 This is significantly higher than the national default rate of 10.1%, which means you could have trouble paying back your student loans if you take any out.

 How Much Money Do DCCC Graduates Make?students who graduate with a bachelor's degree from DCCC make about $25,600 a year during their first few years of employment after graduation.
-Unfortunately, this is 37% less that the average college graduate's salary of $40,800 per year.
-However, graduates in your major field may make more.
+This is about 36% less that the average pay for college graduates overall.
+However, graduates with your major may make more.

 Location of Davidson County Community College